 Preferably by using the exact fish and chip related phrase that people are googling for.

 In the past, this meant breaking some of the offline text construction tendencies in that once you had settled on your keywords, you overdid the repetition element of lexical cohesion.
-Which is always a feature of texts, because after all there really are only so many ways you can call Boris Johnson an idiot before you run out of paraphrase.
-So a text about Boris Johnson will indeed contain a higher number of examples of the name Boris Johnson than you would expect in a text which is not about Boris Johnson.
+Which is always a feature of texts, because after all there really are only so many ways you can call Taylor Swift fabulous and full of awesome before you run out of paraphrase.
+So a text about Taylor Swift will indeed contain a higher number of examples of the name Taylor Swift than you would expect in a text which is not about Taylor Swift.

 But only to a certain degree.
 Normally.